getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 ## Overview

-**Advanced Data Scrubbing is currently only available if your organization is an Early Adopter.** To become one, go to your organization settings and enable the "Early Adopter" option to get access to new features before they're fully released.
-This option can be as easily disabled as it can be enabled.
+**Advanced Data Scrubbing is available only if your organization is enabled as an Early Adopter.** To enable this option, navigate to your organization's settings and enable the "Early Adopter" option.
+Turning on this option allows access to features prior to full release, and can be disabled at any time.

 Early adopters have access to a new option ("Advanced datascrubber configuration") in both organization settings as well as the setting of each project, which accepts JSON-based configuration as described in the next section.